WonderLuc/brother-bootcamp/python 101/project.md

 ## Weapon
 Hero and some monsters may use a weapon.
 The weapon has the required level for using or dressing it.
+The effect may be used to power Hero's attack.
+Choose by yourself how it will be implemented.
+Or you may skip it.
 It not may be upgraded.
 For more fun, you may set a random value in the given range.
 #### Weapon has:
   * Name `: str`
   * Value `: str`
+  * Effect: `: str`
   * RequiredLevel `: int`

 ## Armor
 Only Hero may use armor.
 The Armor has the required level for using or dressing it.
+The effect may be used to reduce damage if monster have a specific type.
+Choose by yourself how it will be implemented.
+Or you may skip it.
 It not may be upgraded.
 For more fun, you may set a random value in the given range.
 #### Armor has:
   * Name `: str`
   * Value `: str`
+  * Effect: `:str`
   * RequiredLevel `: int`

+## Enemy
+It is a common description of the Enemy.
+In that way, the enemy may have different characteristics.
+The enemy may be founded by a hero anywhere in game world.
+Enemy creates based on Hero level +\- 4.
+To have more fun, some enemies may have limitations of level.
+The enemy gets a random weapon based on his level or doesn't have it
+Type and weakness may be used for additional damage.
+When Hero meets an Enemy he may explore all enemy characteristics if his level is equal to or higher than enemy level.
+If not, the hero may explore a name and level of the enemy.
+The hero may do three actions - explore, run or fight.
+If Hero defeats the enemy his collects loot.
+Loot gets random and may be empty.
+If Hero defeats the enemy his gains experience.
+If the Enemy defeats the Hero, Hero loses part of the earned experience on his level, and life decreases to 20%.
+Enemy removes from game.

+#### Enemy characteristics:
+  * Name `: str`
+  * Description `: str`
+  * Level `: int`
+  * Strength `: int`
+  * Weakness: `: str`
+  * Type `: str`
+  * Weapon `: Weapon`

+#### Enemy actions:
+  * attack
+  * run (additional)